material-components/material-components-android/docs/theming/Motion.md

 ### Using the fade through pattern

-`MaterialFadeThrough` is a `TransitionSet` composed of smaller, “atomic”, transitions.
-By default, these atomic transitions extend `Visibility`, a `Transition` which triggers when the target View's visibility is changed or when the View is added or removed.
+`MaterialFadeThrough` is a `Visibility` transition.
+A `Visibility` transition is triggered when the target `View`'s visibility is changed or when the `View` is added or removed.
 This means `MaterialFadeThrough` requires a View to be changing in visibility or to be added or removed to trigger its animation.

 A fade through can be configured to transition between a number of Android structures including Fragments, Activities and Views.